lacoco-lab/lacoco-lab.github.io/courses/compositionality-2024/index.markdown

 **Time (block seminar):** 1-4 pm Monday, Wednesday, and Friday; September 9-13, 2024.

-In addition, there will be an introductory lecture + coordination session **3-5 pm Monday June 24**, in the Fishbowl, 3rd floor in C7 4.
+In addition, there will be an introductory lecture + coordination session **3-5 pm Monday June 24**, in the Aquarium, 3rd floor in C7 4.

-**Room:** TBD
+**Room:** Aquarium, 3rd floor in C7 4

 ## Format and requirements